visioncortex/ShapeCode/README.md

 > This is unpublished research, I have been procrastinating for several years.
 It will probably never be published, but at least can serve as a memoir

-Basically we developed and experimented with a shape encoding algorithm that has very interesting property:
+Basically we developed and experimented with a shape encoding algorithm that has very interesting properties:

 + lossless encode-decode roundtrip
 + translation / scale invariant